mallcost/BL2Mistranslation/README.md

 # BL2Mistranslation
 A simple Mistranslation mod for Borderlands 2

-To Install, copy the contents of the Modded file into your game directory.
+To Install, Place the folders Modded and Vanilla as well as the files Translate.bat and Untranslate.bat in your Borderlands 2 folder.
+Then run Translate.bat
-To Untinstall, copy the contents of the Vanilla file into your game directory.
+To Uninstall, run UnTranslate.bat.